szabogabor91/gimlet-website/src/blog/mirroring-environments-with-gitops-and-kyverno.md

 Mirroring an environment with gitops makes certain things trivial, like keeping the deployments in sync.

-But when I launched the mirrored env, I realized that application Ingresses are configured to use the same hostname as on the other environment.
+But when I launched the mirrored env, I realized that mirrored application Ingresses are configured to use the same hostname as on the original environment.
-Making them practically unreachable as the DNS record points to the other cluster.
+Making them practically unreachable as the DNS record points to the original cluster.

-While I could circumvent the problem with host file entries, our Let's Encrypt certificates were not issued as ACME requests were hitting the other environment.
+While I could circumvent the problem with host file entries locally, the Let's Encrypt certificates were not issued as ACME requests were hitting the other environment.

-I somehow needed to change the hostname for the mirrored environment.
+I somehow needed to change the hostname for the mirrored env.

-Changing them in git was not an option since the original environment would also get the change.
+Changing the hostname in git was not an option since the original environment would also get the change.
 I somehow needed to intercept and change the configuration at deployment time.

 ## Using Mutating Admission Controllers to rewrite manifests at deployment time